has2k1/plotnine/docs/contributing.md

 from .geom import geom
 ```

+### Defining the `aes`
+A core concept of `ggplot` is the aesthetics, or attributes and properties, of your plot.
+There are many types of `aes` and not all will be available for each type of plot.
+Here
+is a working list of valid `aes`:

+- x: x-axis value
+- y: y-axis value
+- color (colour): color of a layer
+- shape: shape of a point
+- size: size of a point or line
+- alpha: transparency level of a point
+- xintercept
+- ymin: min value for a vertical line or a range of points
+- ymax: max value for a vertical line or a range of points
+- xmin: min value for a horizonal line
+- xmax: max value for a horizonal line
+- slope: slope of an abline
+- intercept: intercept of an abline

+For each geom, you must define the `VALID_AES`.

 ### Handling Layers
 This is the only method you need to implement when you're creating a new geom.
 It's